-Join Gabriel Corbett for an in-depth discussion in this video Adding note boxes, part of Up and Running with eDrawings.
+Join Gabriel Corbett for an in-depth discussion in this video Adding note boxes, part of Learning eDrawings.

 eDrawings allows multiple people to comment on and review files.…I can open a file, review it, and comment on it, and then I can send it over to a…coworker, customer, or vendor, and they can see all my comments and markup.…They can then reply to existing comments, or make their own.…This can continue as long as needed, and all the comments will be recorded in the…position the model was in, while the comment was made.…Let's check it out.
 I have part 3.1.eprt open and it's a…regular eDrawing file.
 I can spin it around, and we want to make…a few comments to this file.
 So in this case I'm going to go click on…the pencil icon over here for markup and in this movie we are going to be covering…the text with leader and the text box.
 So first one, the text over here.…